Newcastle on Tour

 Joe won and Dylan drew as the Shield team went down again, this time at Alsager.

 Provisional Grades Published

-The first draft of grades for the coming season has been released.
+The first draft of grades for the coming season were released recently.
 Changes shown in the table below are relative to last August's rather than the January list.
 Don't be too surprised if there are changes to these before the season starts.